 - FHA or Conventional Loans are better – USDA home loans often offer better terms than FHA or conventional loans.
 In addition, the mortgage insurance is cheaper.

 - They are harder to get than FHA or Conventional Loans – This just isn’t true.
 In many cases, USDA Loans are actually easier to get because the loans are guaranteed by the government.

 - USDA loans take months to close – Maybe in the past, but not true today.
 USDA loans close just as fast as other home loans these days.
 Buyers can go under contract to purchase a home and close about 30 days later.

-USDA Mortgage Source is the nations leading USDA loan specialist.
+USDA Mortgage Source is a leading USDA loan specialist.
 If you have questions or want to get pre-approved, please submit the short Info Request Form on this page.
-You can also call us 7 days a week at ph: 800-743-7556.
+You can also call us 7 days a week at Ph: 800-743-7556.

 We serve all of Alabama in 2024 including Birmingham, Montgomery, Mobile, Anniston, Huntsville, Tuscaloosa, Hoover, Dothan, Decatur, Auburn, Oxford, Albertville, Selma, Trussville, Troy, Tillmans Corner, Center Point, Helena, Hueytown, Talladega, Fairhope, Ozark, Scottsboro, Cullman, Foley, Madison, Florence, Gadsden, Vestavia Hills, Phoenix City, Alabaster, Bessemer, Opelika, Enterprise, Homewood, Northport, Prichard, Athens, Daphne, Pelham, ALA